Bachelor of Ministry

 Graduating with a BNurs(hons) in 2000, Narelle moved from Canberra to work in Orange Base Hospital, primarily on the male surgical ward.
 In 2003 she moved to Sydney to study midwifery and worked at Nepean Hospital.
 Once graduating with her GradDip of Midwifery, she continued at Nepean Hospital in the postnatal ward part-time, and commenced her studies at Southern Cross College, completing a MDiv in 2009.
 During this time Narelle started to tutor and lecture in Old Testament studies at SCC.
 In 2010, she enrolled in a PhD through University of Birmingham, UK, graduating in December 2016.
-Currently Narelle is an Lecturer in Old Testament studies and the Registrar.
-Narelle is loving her research studies and the bonus of travelling to the UK every year.
-She is also active in her local church, Rivers Edge Church, a new church plant in the Newington area, where her faith can be outworked in the community.
+Currently Narelle is an Lecturer in Old Testament studies and the Director of Academic Administration.
+She is also active in her local church, Rivers Edge Church, a church plant in the Newington area, where her faith can be outworked in the community.

 Kylie Dragan (faculty profile)